duvholt/Hacker-News-Reader/README.md

 The main goal of the project is to give a more user friendly interface that should work on every platform.
 Mobile support is especially important.

 **Current features:**
-* Frontpage submissions and some simple sorting/filtering of those (new, top, Ask HN, etc.)
+* Frontpage submissions and some simple sorting/filtering of those (new, top, Ask HN, etc.).
 * Full support for comments viewing including polls and Ask HN posts.
-* Can act as an API in reddit style (append .json to any page to get json)
+* Can act as an API in reddit style (append .json to any page to get json output).
-* Responsive layout thanks to Bootstrap (with some tweaking)
+* Responsive layout thanks to Bootstrap (with some tweaking).
 * Some comment enhancements like original posters name in a different color and comment collapsing.
 More planned.

 Written in Python 2.7 and uses the following: